MMX Mission: Heading for Phobos - ALTEN Group

 Assembly, integration, test

 The first rover to be entirely designed by CNES, MMX’s architecture was co-developed with the German Space Agency.
-With more than 20 years of experience in space engineering, ALTEN teams have been involved in all stages of its assembly, integration and testing (AIT).
+With more than 25 years of experience in space engineering, ALTEN teams have been involved in all stages of its assembly, integration, and testing (AIT).
 They have worked on the integration of the solar generator, the communication tests between the rover and the Rolbox (electronic box installed on board the probe), and the final functional tests, including the validation of equipment operability over the hot and cold temperature ranges expected during the mission.
 These tests were carried out at the Toulouse Space Center in France.

 Light as a tool

 ALTEN has also contributed to the integration of the MMX InfraRed Spectrometer (MIRS), a near-infrared imaging spectrometer.
 MIRS will collect the light reflected by the surfaces of Phobos, Deimos and Mars and, according to the different absorbed wavelengths, will determine their mineralogical composition.
-France’s LESIA (Laboratoire d’Études Spatiales et d’Instrumentation en Astrophysique) took the lead in developing MIRS in collaboration with four other French laboratories: the Laboratoire d’Astrophysique de Bordeaux (LAB), the Laboratoire Atmosphères, Milieux, Observations Spatiales (LATMOS), the Observatoire Midi-Pyrénées (OMP), and the Institut Recherche en Astrophysique et Planétologie (IRAP).
+France’s LESIA (Laboratoire d’Études Spatiales et d’Instrumentation en Astrophysique) took the lead in developing MIRS in collaboration with four other French laboratories: the Laboratoire d’Astrophysique de Bordeaux (LAB), the Laboratoire Atmosphères, Milieux, Observations Spatiales (LATMOS), the Observatoire Midi-Pyrénées (OMP), and the Institut de Recherche en Astrophysique et Planétologie (IRAP).